Pico Park: Nintendo Switch

 The release date of Pico Park for Nintendo Switch is June 8, 2019.
 The price of the game is $4.99 on the Nintendo eShop.
 On September 9, 2021, an online mode was introduced.
 The game also supports cloud storage for game save files.
-The game can be played in TV mode and tabletop mode, with no support for tablet mode.
+The game can be played in TV mode, tabletop mode, or handheld mode.

 TecoGamePad

 TecoGamePad allows players to control characters in Pico Park without the use of a controller by controlling via a smartphone.
-This application is only supported by the Steam version, and both the computer and the smartphone must be connected to the same local network when using.
+This application is only supported by the Steam version, and both the computer and the smartphone must be connected to the same local network when in use.

-Rating/reviews and awards
+Reception

 The game received Best Presentation award from Sense of Wonder Night 2014, and received average critic review score of 8 out of 10 from Famitsu.

 Hanzomon Arata, in an article on Famitsu, wrote that the game looks enjoyable even when players are three generations apart, and that the gimmicks allow everyone to share the same joy with more experienced players guiding less experienced players.